 The first thing that pops into my head when I think of a spritz is the mother of all spritzes- the Aperol Spritz.
 It's both sweet and bitter tasting in the best way possible, usually containing a combination of Aperol, Prosecco, seltzer, and an orange peel garnish.

 Though I really enjoy the famous Aperol Spritz, I have to be in the mood for it.
 In fact, I think the best part of an Aperol Spritz is that it lays the groundwork for other spritzes like this Rosé Spritz with Rosemary Infused Vodka.
-You need four primary ingredients: one liquor, one sparkling wine, seltzer, and a beautiful garnish.
+You need four primary ingredients for any spritz:

-Today's spritz recipe uses homemade rosemary infused vodka as the liquor, sparkling rosé as the sparkling wine, seltzer, and lemon as the garnish.
+Today's spritz recipe uses homemade rosemary infused vodka as the liquor, sparkling rosé as the sparkling wine, seltzer, and lemon and rosemary as the garnish.

 Rosemary Infused Vodka